terkelg/awesome-creative-coding/README.md

 - [Shepherding random numbers](http://inconvergent.net/shepherding-random-numbers/) - Tiny guide to shepherding random numbers.
 - [FBO particles](http://barradeau.com/blog/?p=621) - Article about FBO/GPGPU particles by @nicoptere.
 - [Ray marching (with THREE.js)](http://barradeau.com/blog/?p=575) - Article about ray marching with three.js by @nicoptere.
+- [Visualizing Algorithms](https://bost.ocks.org/mike/algorithms/) - A look at the use of visualization to understand, explain and debug algorithms.

 ## Math